 While considering to examine this data, make sure to take into account the quality of customer support responses and how satisfied your users are with them.

-MOBILE APP METRICS FOR USER-ACQUISITION
+MOBILE APP METRICS FOR APP DOWNLOADS

 Users are the quintessence of your mobile app.
 How many you manage to acquire, how often they use your mobile app, and how soon they experience your mobile app’s value will influence your long-term success